 I was talking to a nonprofit leader earlier this week who was unknowingly torturing herself.
 One part of her had a big vision for growing her nonprofit to reach more people and create change to a broken system.
 But another part of her felt stuck because she lacked so many things to make that big vision possible (money, people, influence).
 Her big vision was being stifled by her belief in nonprofit scarcity.
 And so she was stuck in a very uncomfortable limbo.

 It’s awful.
 I know because I’ve been there too.

 But here’s the thing.
 You actually have the power to break free from that limbo.
-You can choose to toss aside the “I don’t have enough” reality you are currently in, and reach instead for the “I can achieve what I want” reality.
+You can choose to toss aside the “I don’t have enough” reality of nonprofit scarcity you are currently in, and reach instead for the “I can achieve what I want” reality.

 And you do that through these 5 steps: